Rolf Ziegler

 Rolf Ziegler (born 17 January 1951 in Stuttgart) is a former athlete who specialized in the 400 metres hurdles.
 He represented West Germany at the 1972 Munich Olympics and the World University Games, winning in 1975 and coming third in 1977.
 He competed for the club SKV Egolsheim.

 Biography

-He won the silver medal in 4 x 400 metres relay at the 1974 European Championships together with teammates Hermann Köhler, Horst-Rüdiger Schlöske and Karl Honz.
+He won the silver medal in 4 × 400 metres relay at the 1974 European Championships together with teammates Hermann Köhler, Horst-Rüdiger Schlöske and Karl Honz.
 Ziegler also competed in the individual 400 metres hurdles contest and finished eighth.